-Every applicant for LIHEAP assistance receives at the conclusion of the intake and the processing of their application (a) a letter confirming the decision, (b) a printout of the database information on which the decision was based, (c) a copy of the matrix used to determine benefit level with a user key, and (d) detailed instructions on how to appeal if the applicant is dissatisfied with the decision.
+At the conclusion of processing of the application, every in-person applicant for LIHEAP assistance receives (a) a letter confirming the decision, (b) a printout of the database information on which the decision was based, (c) a copy of the matrix used to determine benefit level with a user key, and (d) detailed instructions on how to appeal if the applicant is dissatisfied with the decision.
 If the application was completed online, materials (a), (c) and (d) are available online and the applicant may request item (b) by calling the District's unified call center at 311.
 (See attached.)